-Why is supplier engagement important for achieving science-based targets (SBTs)?
+Why supplier engagement is important for science-based targets (SBTs)

 Companies setting scope 3 greenhouse gas (GHG) emission targets under SBTi guidelines face the same challenge, whether those targets are via absolute reductions or from a large portion of their suppliers setting their own targets.
 The real work of meeting these targets is around shortening the cycle of supplier capacity-building, moving suppliers quickly from understanding to action on climate.

 Collecting data on supplier sustainability performance is not enough; and there’s no clear precedent for this level of ambition or engagement.
 We know that simply asking suppliers to set GHG reduction targets or to report their data will not translate to achieving scope 3 goals to the pace and scale of action that is needed.
 According to CDPs Global Supply Chain Report (2019), supply chain emissions account for 5.5 times more than a company’s operational emissions.
 A comprehensive, systematic approach to supplier relationship management can fast-track the ability of suppliers to set their own targets, and will encourage the widespread transformation necessary to meet targets across supply chains.